 We abide by the Wiccan Rede, in love and trust.

 We are not dogmatic.
 What we teach is an esoteric tradition; it is not the only valid way to live.
 We're here to help and support your spiritual growth, but we will not tell you how to live your life.

 Soft of eye, light of touch, speak ye little, listen much.

 We are non–judgmental.
 We are compassionate and accepting of the disposition of others.

 When ye have and hold a need, harken not to others greed.

 We are not for profit.
-We do not make money through any of our activities.
-We will only seek to break even so that we can continue to serve the community's needs.
+We do not make money through our activities.
+We do ask for donations to cover our expenses of rent, materials and supplies, so that we can continue to serve the community's needs.

 With a fool no season spend, nor be counted as his friend.

 We will not tolerate behaviour in others which is counter to the standards being laid out here.
 If someone cannot comport themself with dignity and respect the rights of others he or she may be asked to no longer participate.

 The following statements are of traditional Wiccan laws.